hslatman/modled/README.md

 * Smooth ledstrip program switches?
 * Smooth script kills, restarts, etc. Should we properly daemonize it?
 * Add configuration parameters for the Modbus server, e.g. host, port?
+* Add option to start/pause the strip from running?
+StopException, StartException?